learning-zone/nodejs-basics/README.md

 console.log("File Compressed.");
 ```

 #### Q. What is crypto in Node.js?
-How do you cipher the secured information in Node.js?
+How do you cipher the secure information in Node.js?
 #### Q. What is the use of DNS module in Node.js?
 #### Q. What are the security mechanisms available in Node.js?
 #### Q. Name the types of API functions in Node.js.